Elenikats/Elenikats/README.md

 - 🔭 I’m currently working on: Algorithms and building my personal portfolio website

-- 🌱 I’m currently learning: React Native
+- 🌱 I’m currently learning: Typescript

-- 🤔 Technologies I would like to learn next: Typescript
+- 🤔 Technologies I would like to learn next: GraphQL

 - 💬 Ask me about: Anything related to coding and houseplants! 💻 🌵